patch-prolog

 contract plgc run and the REPL use under the hood:

-./my-binary --query "goal(X)" [--limit N] [--format json|text]
+./my-binary --query "goal(X)" [--limit N] [--format text|bson]

 exhausted is false when more solutions exist beyond --limit.
+A freshly

 Exit codes